Rapporter/rapport/_includes/introduction.md

 Several [predefined templates](#templates ) come bundled with default _rapport_ installation, and their number will increase in future releases.
 Of course, we strongly encourage you to [write your own templates](#custom), and/or customise the ones that are shipped with default package installation.

-For a brief introcution to _rapport_ functionality, run:
+For a brief introduction to _rapport_, run:

 {% highlight r %}
 demo(rapport)